appliedgeometry/poissongeometry/README.md

 }

 ## Acknowledgments ##
 This work was partially supported by the grants CONACyT, “Programa para un Avance Global e Integrado de la Matemática Mexicana” CONACyT-FORDECYT 26566 and "Aprendizaje Geométrico Profundo" UNAM-DGAPA-PAPIIT-IN104819.
+JCRP wishes to also thank CONACyT for a594postdoctoral fellowship held during the production of this work

 ---